krisyslab/MonashCyber-Project1/README.md

 This document contains the following details:
 - Description of the Topology
+- Steps in Setting up the Azure Cloud Network
+- Docker Container Setup for the **jump box**
+- Access Policies
 - ELK Configuration
-- Access Policies
 - Beats in Use
 - Machines Being Monitored
 - Usage instructions

-### Description of the Topology
+## Description of the Topology
 This repository includes code defining the infrastructure below.

 ![README Diagram.png](https://github.com/zenithus/ELK-Stack-Project/blob/ca272cf07f478a4658765454cc624cbbe3751bcd/Images/README%20Diagram.PNG)